Panama City, Panama

 We asked expats in Panama City what banks they use and there advice about banking.
 They advised:

 "Before retiring in Panama City, expats should research the cost of living and the availability of healthcare services.
 It is also important to understand the local laws and regulations, as well as the cultural norms and expectations.
 Additionally, expats should familiarize themselves with the local language, as English is not widely spoken in Panama City.
-Finally, expats should consider the climate and the type of housing available in the city," said one expat in Panama City.
+Finally, expats should consider the climate and the type of housing available in the city," wrote one member in Panama City.

 Will I be able to find a job in Panama City?